alexliyihao/auto-annotation-web/README.md

 Beside django version dependency described in requirement.txt, other dependency included

+- 2 python versions needed:
+    - python 3.5(for openslide 1.1.2, which can't be run on higher version)
-Python 3.6+ (for django 3.2.8)
+    - Python 3.6+ (for django 3.2.8, 3.9.2 used in the development)

-OpenSeadragon 2.4.2 https://openseadragon.github.io/ (included in the repo)
+- OpenSeadragon 2.4.2 https://openseadragon.github.io/ (included in the repo)

-Annotorious OpenSeadragon plugin 2.5.8 https://github.com/recogito/annotorious-openseadragon (included in the repo)
+- Annotorious OpenSeadragon plugin 2.5.8 https://github.com/recogito/annotorious-openseadragon (included in the repo)

-Annotorious Toolbar https://github.com/recogito/recogito-client-plugins (included in the repo)
+- Annotorious Toolbar https://github.com/recogito/recogito-client-plugins (included in the repo)